Fabiana Vallejos

-Fabiana Gisela Vallejos (born 30 July 1985) is an Argentine footballer who plays for Boca Juniors as a midfielder.
+Fabiana Gisela Vallejos (born 30 July 1985) is an Argentine footballer who plays as a midfielder for San Luis FC.

+Club career

+In 2024, Vallejos moved to Chile and joined Coquimbo Unido in the top division.
+The next year, she signed to Universidad de Chile and switched to Santiago Wanderers in the second half of the year.

+After making two appearances for Santiago Wanderers, Vallejos returned to her homeland and joined San Luis FC.

 International career

 Vallejos became a member of the Argentine national team during a historic period for the team: She helped the team qualify for the 2003 FIFA Women's World Cup in the United States.
 It was the first time that Argentina reached the World Cup on the women's side.

 She also participated at the 2003 Dominican Republic Pan American Games, the 2003 and the 2006 Sudamericano Femenino.
 She won the 2006 title with the Argentine team, defeating continental rivals Brazil for the first time ever.

 Vallejos also played all three of Argentina's matches at the 2007 FIFA Women's World Cup in China.